sumowll/BD4H-Bootcamp/web/env-local-docker.md

 An official guide for Docker for Windows could be found [here](https://docs.docker.com/docker-for-windows/install/)

-Docker for Windows requires Windows 10 Pro or Enterpriise version 1586/2016 RTM.
+Docker for Windows requires Windows 10 Pro or Enterprise version 1586/2016 RTM.

 <a>
 ![]({{ site.baseurl }}/image/docker/docker-for-windows-10-pre-reqyusute-not-fullfilled.png)